HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/installation.md

 To run the installation of your prepared configurations using Helm, refer to the [Install commands](../../../../deployment/install/container/helm_deployment/helm_install_commands.md#install-commands).

-## Enabling and disabling manually
+## Manually enabling and disabling People Service

 People Service is integrated into and available through HCL DX portlet pages.
 It comprises of the portlet, portlet page, and business card web component.
 People Service is configured automatically using ConfigEngine tasks during startup if enabled while deploying DX.